 Wherever possible, medication should be given at home by parents.
-If prescribed medicines are to be taken three or more times per day, parents should ask the prescribing doctor if the administration of the medication can occur outside normal school hours.
-Non-prescription medication (such as cough medicines) can not be administered in school.
-However, in certain circumstances analgesics can be given (see page 10).
+If prescribed or purchased medicines are to be taken three or more times per day, parents should ask the prescribing doctor, or the retail pharmacist, if the administration of the medication can occur outside normal school hours.
+Non-prescription medication (such as cough medicines) can now be administered in school, including analgesics (see page 10).
 There have been a few cases where GPs have advised parents to administer certain treatments (such as hayfever eye drops) to children without providing a prescription (where in the past a prescription has always been given).
-If parents wish for school staff to administer such treatments, they should be informed to request a prescription from their GP.
+If parents wish for school staff to administer such treatments, they are able to do so, but wherever possible this should be around the school day.